OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/README.md

 ## What is an Entity Context?

 The Entity Context is the simulation world.
-It contains all the Entites and Systems/Engines as well owns all the Component Data.
+It contains all the Entities and Systems/Engines as well as owns all the Component Data.
 There can be multiple Entity Contexts in the Editor.
-For example the Simulate tag, Preview Tab have both a Entity Context.
-When you Register A System/Engine you an decide in which context they shall run.
+For example the Simulate tag, Preview Tab have both an Entity Context.
+When you Register A System/Engine you can decide in which context they shall run.
 The Default is in all contexts.